 Creating a resume is typically the first step in a job search.
 You want a resume that catches manager’s eye, highlights your skills, and convinces recruiters of your superhuman powers (or at least your ability to excel at the job)—in short, you want a Resume Masterpiece.
 Like all masterpieces, it’s going to take some work.
 While I can’t do the work for you, I can provide a roadmap to help you avoid the common pitfalls.
-Previous blog posts have provided some valuable resume suggestions (here and here).
+Previous blog posts have provided some valuable resume suggestions: see the related posts below.
 Despite the information out there, people are still confused about how to create a stellar resume.
 Hopefully the list below will help clear up that confusion.
 Read on for things to avoid so that you can create your very own Resume Masterpiece.

 Don’t rely on spell check, and don’t rely on your own eyes.
 Ask a few people to look over your resume before you submit it.

 Make sure all of your contact information is at the top of your resume and easy to find.
 You should have your full name, address, email address and phone number (home and cell if you have both).
 If you have more than one email address, choose one and stick with it.
 And, while we are on the topic of email addresses, make sure it is business appropriate; firstname.lastname@example.org is not an appropriate email address… unless your last name is Fatguy.